 All three are accessible by public transportation and private transport as well.

 TIP: Before your arrival, you may want to look at our post on getting around New York City.
-It includes information on using the subway, bus, taxis and Uber.
+It includes information on using the subway, bus, taxis, Uber or Lyft.

-Hands down public transportation to and from JFK is the easiest to use and very cheap.
+For example, public transportation to and from JFK is very easy to use and inexpensive.

 Two things to consider if opting for public transportation.